MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

    <!-- group norms list -->

-## 📋 Group Norms for Collaboration
+## 📋 Group Norms for Collaboration:

  **💌 Foster a Safe and Inclusive Environment**
    Create a supportive space where everyone feels comfortable